floklimm/scPPIN/README.md

     * jsonlite
 * dapcstp [(available on GitHub)](https://github.com/mluipersbeck/dapcstp)

 **The solver dapcstp can be installed with the linked source code.
 We also provide pre-compiled binaries for Unix (Fedora 30) and Mac.
-It is likely, however, that you have to compile it for your system.**
+It is likely, however, that you have to compile it for your system.
+If you name the executable differently, you have to change its call in the R function `calculatePrizeCollectingSteinerTree()`**

 ## Usage